Tech Jacket: Plot

-The Tech Jacket Digital 3-issue miniseries details Zack’s involvement in the Invincible War, where he managed to defeat two variants of Mark Grayson or Invincible.
-After the invincible war arc, Zack faces his strongest and most ruthless foe yet, Null—a formidable alien bounty hunter renowned for undertaking perilous missions that few would dare.
+The Tech Jacket Digital 3-issue miniseries details Zack’s involvement in the Invincible War, where he managed to defeat two variants of Mark Grayson/Invincible.
+After the Invincible War arc, Zack faces his strongest and most ruthless foe yet, Null—a formidable alien bounty hunter renowned for undertaking perilous missions that few would dare.
 Null wreaks havoc on Earth killing dozens of people and he easily subdues and nearly kills Zack.
 Despite being overpowered and severely injured, Zack’s resilience shines as he strategizes and devises a desperate plan to defeat Null.
-With assistance from Princess Lin, Zack makes a final stand, rerouting all remaining power from his Tech Jacket to its propulsion system despite warnings of catastrophic failure taking the enemy into his space station base and using its teleported to send him into the sun.
+With assistance from Princess Lin, Zack makes a final stand, rerouting all remaining power from his Tech Jacket to its propulsion system despite warnings of catastrophic failure taking the enemy into his space station base and using its teleporter to send him into the sun.
 After the battle, Zack and Lin’s bond grows stronger but their relationship comes to a halt after discovering that they are biologically incompatible.

 The series was later revived (2014–2015) with Zack now more experienced and confident in his role.
 He faces new challenges, such as the invasion by the Zironians, a brutal alien race threatening galactic peace.
-Zack’s responsibilities expand as he navigates complex interstellar politics, questions the morality of the Geldarian Empire, and balances his duties with personal relationships, confronting the dynamic between him and Lin, who plays a larger role in the final battle against an all-powerful cosmic entity hell-bent on destroying civilizations that become too advanced.
+Zack’s responsibilities expand as he navigates complex interstellar politics and he questions the morality of the Geldarian Empire.
+He also balances his duties with personal relationships, confronting the dynamic between him and Lin, who plays a larger role in the final battle against an all-powerful cosmic entity hell-bent on destroying civilizations that become too advanced.